Orthopedics & Joint Replacement | by CMRI | Published on 01/04/2020

 Rheumatoid Arthritis: This type of arthritis causes pain and stiffness in the knee joint because of excess synovial fluid which is caused due to inflammation of the synovial membrane.

 Traumatic arthritis: A type of arthritis that occurs because of injury and causes heavy damage to the knee joint.

-While a total knew arthroplasty or knee surgery is a very safe surgical procedure, yet like all normal surgeries, this too is susceptible to some risks such as:
+While a total knee arthroplasty or knee surgery is a very safe surgical procedure, like all normal surgeries, this too is susceptible to some risks such as:

 That said, the most common and likely to occur factor is an infection post a total knee arthroplasty.
 A person suffering from an infection after the surgery might display symptoms such as high fever, chills, shivering, swelling, leakage from the surgical area, tenderness, acute joint pain, and increasing redness.
 Apart from this, the artificial joint used to replace the original knee joint can also wear out causing the total knee arthroplasty to completely fail.
 This happens over time when the artificial joint wears away due to excessive and stressful physical activity, weight lifting, etc.

 That said, some of the essentials that one must know and take note of before deciding on the total knee arthroplasty are:

 Food and medications: To prepare for the surgery, the doctor might suggest you avoid certain medications or supplements.
 Also, the doctor may ask you to not eat anything post-midnight on the day of the surgery.

 Post-surgery preparations: Post the total knee arthroplasty, one might need to use crutches or a walker or even take some rest.
 Make sure to make all arrangements before in hand to ensure a smooth recovery process.
 Make arrangements such that you avoid taking the stairs, have safety bars and handrails for support in the washroom, keep your leg elevated while sitting, sit while taking a shower and take a higher toilet seat.